Travel Rule Specification

 FATF defines “Virtual asset service provider” as any natural or legal person who is not covered elsewhere under the Recommendations and as a business conducts one or more of the following activities or operations for or on behalf of another natural or legal person:

 - Exchange between virtual assets and fiat currencies;

 - Exchange between one or more forms of virtual assets;

 - Safekeeping and/or administration of virtual assets or instruments enabling control over virtual assets;

 - Participation in and provision of financial services related to an issuer’s offer and/or sale of a virtual asset.“

 FATF clarified the scope of R16 in the October 2020 amendment:

-Countries may adopt a de minimis threshold for cross-border wire transfers (no higher than USD/EUR 1,000), below which the following
+Countries may adopt a de minimis threshold for cross-border wire transfers (no higher than USD/EUR 1,000), below which the following requirements should apply:

 - Countries should ensure that financial institutions include with such transfers: